jvanhouteghem/angular-sandbox/angular2-sandbox-step1/README.md

 # angular2-sandbox
-Step 1 : Create your project with Angular CLI (In progress)
+Step 1 : Create a project with Angular CLI (In progress)

 1.1 - Create project
 - ng new angular2-sandbox-step1